lfender6445/auto_pilot/README.md

 - install via `bundle`
 - run `autopilot` from command line

-from there, you can [configure](https://github.com/lfender6445/auto_pilot/blob/master/lib/auto_pilot/templates/auto_pilot_config.rb) and tweak how autopilot performs
+from there, you can [configure](https://github.com/lfender6445/auto_pilot/blob/master/lib/auto_pilot/templates/auto_pilot_config.rb) auto_pilot's performance

-it is recommended you [sign up for an API key](http://api.stackexchange.com) prior to using autopilot
+it is recommended you [sign up for an API key](http://stackapps.com/apps/oauth/register) prior to use

 ## screenshots
 - [side by side](http://i.imgur.com/Ffbzequ.png)